-Instagram insights report helps show the demographics of your followers, depict what kind of posts are the most popular and shows you the overall progress of an Instagram marketing campaign and your Instagram automation efforts.
+Instagram insights report helps show the demographics of your followers, depict what kind of posts are the most popular, and show you the overall progress of an Instagram marketing campaign and your Instagram automation efforts.

 Every Instagram report should have three main segments:

 The overall number of individuals who see your material is known as reach.
 The number of times your content is displayed, regardless of whether or not it is clicked, is referred to as impressions.